Rwn42/Peacock/README.md

 # Peacock
-Stack-based, concatenative language that compiles (hopefully) to web assembly.
+Language that compiles to web-assembly. served as a learning experience to learn about wasm/wat.
+The project is basically complete although I may try and implement arrays in the future.

 ## The Hello World
 ```